astronomer/astro-docs/.github/ISSUE_TEMPLATE/fix-template.md

 **Severity:**

-- [ ] Critical: The document has incorrect or missing information that is preventing someone from being successful (Add the `error/critical` label to this issue).
+- [ ] Critical: This document has incorrect or missing information.
+Add the `error/critical` label to this issue.
-- [ ] FYI: The document could benefit from a change, but there's nothing that's currently preventing someone from being successful without it (Add the `error/FYI` label to this issue).
+- [ ] FYI: The document is misleading or could benefit from additional context or guidance.
+Add the `error/FYI` label to this issue.
-- [ ] Typo: There's a noticeable grammar, spelling, or formatting issue in a document (Add the `error/typo` label to this issue).
+- [ ] Typo: Add the `error/typo` label to this issue.

 **Suggested Change (include links to relevant existing docs, support tickets, messages, or external content):**

-**Additional context/ notes:**
+**Additional Notes:**